TSABM/inbre-retina/README.md

 Created a new class to hold all active scenes.
 The scenes container is class wide which should solve the previous issues related to crashing.
 Initial tests work.

+Run into another problem like before where I need the menu to communicate with another widget.
+I think I found the solution, I'll use a publish subscribe model.
+I'm going to create a master memory where each model can be found via a simple address.

 ## Day 22 6/25/24
 9:50 am - 2:50 pm